unicode-org/conformance/testdriver/README.md

   --custom_verifier CUSTOM_VERIFIER
 ```

-* datasets.py
+### datasets.py

-This file has structures that expand command line values *test_type* and *exec* to test files and known executors, if they are recognized.
-This makes it easy to create compact command lines for *testdriver.py*.
+This file has structures that expand command line values *test_type* and *exec*
+to test files and known executors, if they are recognized.
+This makes it easy to
+create compact command lines for *testdriver.py*.

-* testplan.py
+### testplan.py

-The values assembled by testdriver for data sets and executors are turned into test plans that are implemented by *testplan.py*.
-For example, the command line may include:
+The values assembled by testdriver for data sets and executors are turned into
+test plans that are implemented by *testplan.py*.
+For example, the command line
+may include:

 ```
   --test_type coll_shift_short displaynames number_fmt

-  --exec rust node
+  --exec rust nodejs
 ```
 This will be expanded into 6 testplans, 3 for each executor:

 * nodejs with coll_shift_short
 * nodejs with displaynames
 * nodejs with number_fmt
 * rust with coll_shift_short
 * rust with displaynames
 * rust with number_fmt

-These 6 test plans will be executed individually, producing output in the respective testResults directories for nodejs and rust.
+These 6 test plans will be executed individually, producing output in the
+respective testResults directories for nodejs and rust.

 They may be executed serially or in parallel (to be implemented.)